CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Our community says:

 "This travel stroller has become my go-to.
 It's so easy to fold, is super light if I need to take it up and down stairs, and is incredibly compact when collapsed given its full size.
-The basket is quite substantial compared to other competitors, and it fits in nearly every airplane overhead bin." – Laura, mother of one
+The basket is quite substantial compared to other competitors, and it fits in nearly every airplane overhead bin." – Laura, The Bump survey respondent and mom of one

 "I can open it one-handed, it’s super light, folds up compact and meets the carry-on requirements for a flight.
-It’s good for smooth surfaces and for quick in-and-out errands and travel." – msjaay
+It’s good for smooth surfaces and for quick in-and-out errands and travel." – msjaay, The Bump forum member

 Buy Now